iqbal-labqi/IDB30102_GroupAB_BiometricSecurityFace/05_Data_or_Sample_Input/dataset_description.md

 ## Selected Dataset

 The study will use a public facial anti-spoofing benchmark dataset.
-CASIA-FASD or OULU-NPU will be considered, with the final dataset selected based on its suitability for the proposed experiment.
+OULU-NPU will be considered, with the final dataset selected based on its suitability for the proposed experiment.

 ## Dataset Purpose